 The architecture program is the central degree program in the School of Architecture.
 Two degrees are offered: a five year accelerated Master's of Architecture degree, which is a professional degree fully accredited by the National Architectural Accrediting Board (NAAB), and a four year Bachelor of Science in Architecture degree.
-The Master's program is actually a continuation of the undergraduate program, so the curriculum is essentially the same in both programs for the first four years.
+The Master's program is actually a continuation of the undergraduate program, so the curriculum is the same in both programs for the first four years, and traditional high school students are admitted directly into the architecture program.
 UDM is one of only 4 accredited schools of architecture in the state of Michigan, and the only one at a Jesuit or Mercy institution in all of North America.

 Curious to see more student